 Construction High Risk Strategy

-This focus will include working with internal and external stakeholders, like the BC Construction Safety Alliance (BCCSA), to encourage and foster communication to proactively respond to evolving industry challenges and emerging risks.
+We will work with internal and external stakeholders, such as the BC Construction Safety Alliance (BCCSA), to encourage and foster communication to proactively respond to evolving industry challenges and emerging risks.

 What you can do

 A healthy and safe workplace is a shared responsibility.
 The following resources will help you better understand and address some of the health and safety issues to focus on in your industry.
 For more resources and information, please visit our Construction pages.